dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 "Basic" mode: (mainly) monthly reports
 "Advanced" mode: real time analysis and reports (at least daily updates) While in most cases users and managers start out designing dashboards and visualisations, the sole objective of the DHIS2 Logistics performance management concept is to improve the quality of logistics services provided to services delivery points by increasing stock availability and minimising stockouts.
 Therefore the entire concept is "purpose-driven" and conceived "in reverse" (compared to conventional approaches):
- - the overall objective of health systems is preventing, treating diseases and alleviating suffering (reducing morbidity and mortality) which (among many others) requires availability of high quality health care goods
+ - the overall objective of health systems is preventing, treating diseases and alleviating suffering (reducing morbidity and mortality) which (among many others) requires availability of high quality healthcare goods
  - the overall logistics objective is reducing shortages and stockouts
  - what metrics are suitable for measuring and monitoring shortages and stockouts
  - what corrective action (for reducing shortages and stockouts) is possible and effective, who has the possibility of taking corrective action, how and when